Master of Social Sciences in the field of Educational Psychology

 Master of Social Sciences in Psychology at the University of Hong Kong

-Master of Social Sciences in in Psychology (Schools and Community Settings) at the Hong Kong Institute of Education
+Master of Social Sciences in in Psychology (Schools and Community Settings) at the Education University of Hong Kong

 Master of Art in Psychology at the Chinese University of Hong Kong

-Master of Social Sciences in Applied Psychology at the City University of Hong Kong
+Master of Social Sciences in Psychology at the City University of Hong Kong

 2. If I am not a member of the Hong Kong Psychological Society, can I apply for the Master of Social Sciences in the field of Educational Psychology Programme?